mkaoy2k/ftpe/README.md

 ## Dependencies and Installation

----

-To install the 'Family Trees' PE App, please follow these steps:
+To install the ftpe App in Python, follow these steps:

 1. Clone the repository to your local machine.